-Oracle Co-CEO Mark Hurd dies
+Oracle co-CEO Mark Hurd dies

 During his tenure at HP, the company acquired PDA maker Palm, networking vendor 3Com and technology services company EDS — a $13.9 billion deal that made HP one of the world’s largest outsourcing businesses, just behind IBM.

 Although he steered the company profitably through the 2008 financial crisis, his leadership at HP ended abruptly and ingloriously when he resigned following allegations that he had sexually harassed an HP contractor.

 An investigation by the company’s outside legal counsel and its General Counsel's Office determined there was no violation of HP's sexual harassment policy, but did find violations of its Standards of Business Conduct.

-Ellison came to Hurd’s defense, criticizing what he called the HP board’s "cowardly corporate political correctness."
+Ellison came to Hurd’s defence, criticicing what he called the HP board’s "cowardly corporate political correctness."
 He also wrote to the New York Times, saying HP had made "the worst personnel decision since the idiots on the Apple board fired Steve Jobs many years ago."

-Barely a month later, Ellison hired Hurd as president of Oracle alongside Safra Catz, replacing Charles Phillips who had been rumored to be on his way out.
+Barely a month later, Ellison hired Hurd as president of Oracle alongside Safra Catz, replacing Charles Phillips who had been rumoured to be on his way out.

 Once at Oracle, Hurd took on responsibility for the company’s sales and support operations.